 The Medici's passion for nature and botany can also be seen in the Museo della Natura Morta (Still Life Museum, the first in Italy), housed inside the villa, with more than 180 paintings covering the centuries from the 16th to the 18th century.

 Also nearby are the Scuderie Medicee, built for Cosimo I around 1548 by Nicolò Pericoli known as Il Tribolo, where horses and riders once rested.
 After restoration, they have been used as an exhibition and convention center; inside there is also a library and the Museo Ardengo Soffici e del ‘900 italiano (Ardengo Soffici and Twentieth Century Italian Museum), where the works of the 20th-century painter find a home.

 Poggio a Caiano falls within the Area around Prato, squeezed between the ridge of the Calvana Mountains and the wooded Apennine ridge.

 A few kilometers away is Carmignano, with its medieval Fortress and the Chiesa dei Santi Michele e Francesco (Church of Saints Michael and Francis), inside which is the Visitation, one of the best-known works by Pontormo.

-Close by, the hamlets of Cerreto, Bonistallo and San Cristina in Pilli are interesting to explore.
-The latter two in particular are famous for their impressive religious buildings.
+Also of interest are the hamlets of Cerreto, Bonistallo and San Cristina in Pilli, the last two in particular being known for two valuable religious buildings.